Nigel Marven: Early life

 Marven was born in Barnet but grew up in St. Albans.
 As a child he loved animals.
 His first pet was a hamster called Hummy.
-He kept stick insects, boa constrictors and even an eel in a bath.
+He kept stick insects, boa constrictors, and even an eel in a bath.
 When he was 15, he also owned young spectacled caiman.
-Nigel studied botany and zoology at the University of Bristol until the age of 22 when he left to begin his career at the BBC Natural History Unit in Bristol.
+He studied botany and zoology at the University of Bristol until the age of 22, when he left to begin his career at the BBC Natural History Unit in Bristol.

 Becoming producer and TV presenter (1982-1999)

-From 1982 to the mid-1990s, Nigel first worked as a wildlife documentary researcher for such programmes as The First Eden and My Family and Other Animals.
+From 1982 to the mid-1990s, Marven worked as a wildlife documentary researcher for such programmes as The First Eden and My Family and Other Animals.
 He then went on to begin producing nature documentary series, one of the first being Realms of the Russian Bear in 1992.
 He enjoyed a 12-year professional collaboration with the natural historian David Attenborough, whom he holds in high esteem.
-In 1998, he moved to ITV where he was asked to present wildlife documentaries as well as produce them.
+In 1998, he moved to ITV, where he was asked to present wildlife documentaries as well as produce them.